BritishPandaChick/survey-form/README.md

 # Survey Form
-Free Code Camp Responsive Design Project Survey Form.
-Made with HTML, CSS, and Bootstrap.
+freecodecamp survey form project from the responsive web design certification

+## Tech Stack
+- HTML
+- CSS
+- Bootstrap

 ## Instructions
-Clone or download zip file.
-Open index.html file in your browser.
+1. Clone or download zip file.
+2. Open index.html file in your browser.
+3. You can type information in the form fields and click check boxes.
+When you click submit and form fields aren't filled out, you will see an an alert notifying what form fields are missing information.

-## Contributing
+## Acknowledgments
-Please contact me if you would like to contribute to this application.
+* freecodecamp